apache/druid/docs/development/extensions-core/mysql.md

   Community Server here:
   [http://dev.mysql.com/downloads/mysql/](http://dev.mysql.com/downloads/mysql/).

-This extension should also function correctly using MariaDB server, https://mariadb.org/download/, substituting for MariaDB in the following instructions where appropriate.
+This extension also supports using MariaDB server, https://mariadb.org/download/, substituting for MariaDB in the following instructions where appropriate.

 2. Create a druid database and user